open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 Use these launch files to replace `nova_carter_bringup/launch/navigation.launch.py` used in this package.

 The launch file ``teleop_mapping_launch.py`` is used to teleoperate the robot using a joystick to collect data for a mapping session.
-Once a dataset is created ``tools/create_map.sh`` will be used to create the SLAM map offline.
+Once a dataset is created, ``tools/create_map.sh`` will be used to create the SLAM map offline.
 ``visual_nav_demo_launch.py`` will be used for the live localization and navigation demostration using the visual navigation capabilities.
-The demonstration application, ``patrol_application.py`` and its configurations will be discussed in a later section.
+The demonstration application (``patrol_application.py``) and its configurations will be discussed in a later section.

-Outside of the ROS package you will find the data from this run including the VSLAM map, occupancy grid map, and route graph files used in the demonstration for the space as a reference.
+Outside of the ROS package you will find the data from this run including the VSLAM map, occupancy grid map, and route graph files used in the demonstration as a reference.

 The demonstration is setup to utilize the front, left, and right stereo cameras for localization with VSLAM and 3D reconstruction using NvBlox using live use.
 While the rear camera would also provide useful information (and is also used during the VSLAM mapping dataset), it adds additional computation beyond what the AGX Orin can handle in real-time with the present Isaac release.